Historic success: Leaders can learn a great deal from the success and failure of different commanders during the D-Day landings

 Professor Grint said “The German obsession with the ‘critical problem’ of combat, the unifying role of Nazi ideology and its association with command as a decision style - a single philosophy associated with the hedgehog - undermined their attempt to deal with the Allied fox, whose comparative weaknesses in combat, ideological cohesion and command were compensated for by their understanding of, and expertise in, the relatively tame problem of logistics and materiel, and the relatively wicked problem of strategy.

-“The romanticisation of combat on the part of the German military made it the most effective organisation for a battle - and simultaneously the least effective for war.
-The Western Allies operated from the opposite approach: relatively weak in combat and battle command, but much more resilient and robust in terms of configuring war as a holistic process where management and leadership were as important as command.”
+“The Western Allies operated from the opposite approach: relatively weak in combat and battle command, but much more resilient and robust in terms of configuring war as a holistic process where management and leadership were as important as command.”

 D-Day (Operation Overlord) was the largest ever amphibious operation.
 It involved 175,000 Allied troops and 50,000 vehicles, all of which were landed either by air, using 11,000 planes, or by sea, using 6,833 ships, and all within 24 hours.

-German soldiers were extremely well trained in combat, so that they were prepared to make tactical decisions on the ground in critical situations and did not need to wait for orders.
+German soldiers were extremely well trained in combat, so they were prepared to make tactical decisions on the ground in critical situations and did not need to wait for orders.

-Plus, the German cult of combat meant it threw huge numbers into battle, but left precious few to service the tanks, planes and find the resources to fuel the war; the Allies' preference for scientific management generated the opposite extreme, an excellence in logistics and the operation of mobilisation.
-Indeed, D-Day involved moving a city the size of the UK’s Birmingham across the channel and all the way to Berlin while under fire.
+Plus, the German cult of combat meant it threw huge numbers into battle, but left precious few to service its tanks and planes or find the resources to fuel the war; the Allies' preference for scientific management generated the opposite extreme, an excellence in logistics and the operation of mobilisation.

 Professor Grint added: “Once the Americans entered the war, it became clear that the conflict was going to be between the science of total war on the Allied side and the culture of combat on the German side.”